 Ichikawa Chiba, Japan Travel Guide

-Ichikawa's local parks and Chiba Prefecture's natural parks benefit from conservation.
+Ichikawa's community parks and Chiba Prefecture's natural parks benefit from conservation.

 Japan has a highly organized waste separation system.
 Public bins are less common.